 A separate investigation is underway by the Environmental Protection Agency and the California Air Resources Board.
 The organizations are working together to resolve an issue with Dodge Ram 2500 pickup trucks model years 2013 through 2015.
 The Cummins diesel engines experience deactivation of the catalyst reduction system when exposed to moisture, leading to excess nitrogen oxide emissions.

 Cummins has been accused of intentionally misleading owners of Dodge Ram diesel vehicles about emissions levels.
 According to complaints, emissions from the trucks were higher than Dodge advertised, due to catalytic converter which broke down at a quicker rate than expected.

 What Happens When Diesel Engines Emit High Levels of NOx?

-Though diesel does offer added power and increased fuel efficiency, they are also proven to emit higher levels of harmful emissions including nitrogen and oxygen atom that react to sunlight and form harmful ozone which may be harmful to the environment
+Though diesel does offer added power and increased fuel efficiency, they are also proven to emit higher levels of harmful emissions including Nitrogen Oxides that react to sunlight and form harmful ozone which may be harmful to the environment